ksator/junos-automation-with-ansible/README.md

 #####Inventory file:
 The default ansible 'hosts' file is supposed to live in /etc/ansible/hosts
-The inventory file we are using in this repository is hosts: It is at the root of the repository (https://github.com/ksator/ansible-training-for-junos/blob/master/hosts), so it is not at the default place.
+The inventory file we are using in this repository is **hosts**: It is at the root of the repository (https://github.com/ksator/ansible-training-for-junos/blob/master/hosts), so it is not at the default place.

 #####Config file for ansible:
-There is an ansible.cfg file at the root of the repository (https://github.com/ksator/ansible-training-for-junos/blob/master/ansible.cfg).
+There is an **ansible.cfg** file at the root of the repository (https://github.com/ksator/ansible-training-for-junos/blob/master/ansible.cfg).
 It refers to our inventory file (hosts): So, despite the inventory file is not /etc/ansible/hosts, there is no need to add -i hosts to your ansible-playbook commands.

 #####Installation instructions: